-- Real time: Indicates an interface that must operate dynamically, on demand between systems. - Batch: Indicates a grouped, multiple record/transaction based interface between systems.
-Typically file based in nature, and often on a predetermined interval (e.g. daily, weekly, monthly, etc.)
+- Real time: Indicates an interface that must operate dynamically, on demand between systems. - Batch: Indicates a grouped, multiple record/transaction based interface between systems. -Typically, file based in nature, and often on a predetermined interval (e.g. daily, weekly, monthly, etc.)

-The column heading "Mode" describes the direction of the interface between the RMS system and the external system.
+The column heading "Mode" describes the direction of the interface between the proposed PWFMS Solution and the external system.

-- Data Exchange: Signifies a bidirectional functional interface between systems where data is exchanged between systems. - Two-way / Query: Signifies an interface with a request transaction which receives a data response from the queried system. - One-way / CAD: Signifies a unidirectional interface between systems in which data is pushed to the RMS system. - One-way / Application: Signifies a unidirectional interface between systems in which data is pushed from the RMS system to the application.
+- Data Exchange: Signifies a bidirectional functional interface between systems where data is exchanged between systems. - Two-way / Query: Signifies an interface with a request transaction which receives a data response from the queried system. - One-way / CAD: Signifies a unidirectional interface between systems in which data is pushed to the proposed PWEMS Solution. - One-way / Application: Signifies a unidirectional interface between systems in which data is pushed from the proposed PWFMS Solution to the application.

-The column "Type" describes the current state of the interface as to whether it presently exists or is simply planned for and expected desired of the new CAD/Mobile solution.
+The column "Type" describes the current state of the interface as to whether it presently exists or is simply planned for and expected of the new CAD/Mobile Seolution.

-- Existing: Identifies an interface that is operational and currently in place. - Planned: Identifies an interface that is not operational but is expected to be deployed with the new RMS solution.
+- Existing: Identifies an interface that is operational and currently in place. - Planned: Identifies an interface that is not operational but is expected to be deployed with the proposed PWFMS Solution.